Incorporating Arbitrary Matrix Group Equivariance into KANs: EKAN Layer

-In this section, we construct the \model~layer, which is equivariant with respect to the matrix group $\widetilde{G}$.
+In this section, we construct the EKAN layer, which is equivariant with respect to the matrix group $\widetilde{G}$.
 First, we define the space structures and explain their relationships.
 Then, we introduce gated basis functions and equivariant linear weights, which together form a layer of EKAN.
-Finally, we present the implementation details of grid updates.
-We summarize the space structures and network architecture of the \model~layer in \Figref{fig:ekanlayer}.
+We summarize the space structures and network architecture of the EKAN layer in \cref{fig:ekanlayer}.

-\subsection{Space structures}
+\subsection{Space Structures}

 A key aspect of equivariant networks is how group elements act on the feature space.
 Therefore, unlike conventional networks, which only focus on the dimensions of the feature space, equivariant networks need to further clarify the structure of the feature space.
 For example, for the group $\mathrm{SO}(2)$, two feature spaces $U_1 = V \oplus V = \mathbb{R}^2 \oplus \mathbb{R}^2$ and $U_2 = V \otimes V = \mathbb{R}^2 \otimes \mathbb{R}^2$ have different group representations $\rho_{U_1}$ and $\rho_{U_2}$, but conventional networks treat them as the same space $U = \mathbb{R}^4$.